 Our sail boats are often the most expensive asset we have after our homes, so it makes sense to get the most satisfaction joy and plain fun we can from them.
 I invite you to look at this list and see if there is something here, you would benefit from getting some help with:

-The wails are the engine of the boat and so knowing how to trim the sails correctly is a worthwhile skill.
-Correct trim can help make the boat perform more efficiently, can make sailing in a breeze less stressful-Less heel, less weather helm less sail flogging-Just remember how expensive those sails are.
-It does not take much to make them more expensive than the engine.
+The sails are the engine of the boat and so knowing how to trim the sails correctly is a worthwhile skill.
+Correct trim can help make the boat perform more efficiently, can make sailing in a breeze less stressful-less heel, less weather helm, less sail flogging-Just remember how expensive those sails are.
+It does not take much to make them more expensive than the engine so knowing how to set them properly and use them correctly has many advantages.

 Sailing systems and techniques: